Difference Between A Prime Minister And A President

 Origin and Evolution

 The role of the Prime Minister evolved in Britain during the 18th century.
-As the power of the monarch diminished, the need for a leader who could manage the parliament and advise the King or Queen became increasingly apparent.
+Still, as the power of the monarch diminished, the need for a leader who could manage the parliament and advise the King or Queen became increasingly apparent.
 Sir Robert Walpole is often considered the first de facto Prime Minister of Great Britain.
 Over time, the position became formalized, and the Prime Minister became the central figure in the British government, accountable to the Parliament and responsible for leading the executive branch.

 Powers and Responsibilities